 It is the most advanced binaural audio processing tool available today.
-It incorporates many techniques, algorithms, and methods that have only recently evolved out of the research laboratory, and allows for the construction and rendering of 3D audio images with breathtaking realism.
+It incorporates many techniques, algorithms, and methods that have only recently evolved out of the research laboratory, and allows for the construction and rendering of stereo 3D audio images with breathtaking realism.

 It is the result of 4 years of continuous development by Professor Edgar Choueiri, President of Theoretica Applied Physics and Director of Princeton University’s 3D Audio and Applied Acoustics Laboratory.